iTwin/itwinjs-core/docs/bis/domains/grids.md

 This schema contains class definitions for grids.

 These are used to build structural,spaceplanning and other grids.
 A `Grid` is a collection of GridSurfaces.
-Every `GridSurface` has a `GridAxis`, which is currently primarily used for grouping surfaces into subgroups. intersection of GridSurfaces may create a `GridCurve` (driven by `GridSurfaceCreatesGridCurve` relationship).
+Every `GridSurface` has a `GridAxis`, which is currently primarily used for grouping surfaces into subgroups. intersection of GridSurfaces may create a `GridCurve` (driven by `GridCurveBundle` element).

 <u>Schema:</u>